zhuhr213/HDRNet/README.md

 # Data Availability
 We present a user-friendly web server for the HDRNet method at <a href="http://www.aibio-lab.com:5050/">webserver</a>, which enables users to determine whether a given RNA sequence is a binding site for RNA-binding proteins (RBPs).
-Moreover, all supporting source code and data can be downloaded from <a href="https://github.com/zhuhr213/HDRNet">here</a> and <a href="https://doi.org/10.5281/zenodo.8341649">Zenodo</a>.
+Moreover, all supporting source code and data can be downloaded from <a href="https://github.com/zhuhr213/HDRNet">here</a> and <a href="https://doi.org/10.5281/zenodo.8341649">Zenodo</a>, and <a href="https://doi.org/10.6084/m9.figshare.24132423">FigShare</a>.

 # License